mkejeiri/Domain-Driven-Design/README.md

  *_How many repositories should we create for domain model_*
  -----------------------------------------------------------
 - The general rule it should be a repository per aggregate. e.g. SnackMachineRepository & SnackRepository, they should get eagerly/lazy all entities of the aggregate.
-All sub-entities should be automatically saved with aggregate.
+All sub-entities should be automatically saved with aggregate (don't forget to SaveUpdate() in FluentNHibernate, for more info check Slot mapping in SnackMachineMap class).

 - Repository public method should work only with aggregates/aggregateRoots/Root entities.
 - If we have to retrieve a sub-entity we need to get aggregate first and then access to the sub-entity. e.g. SnackMachine snackMachine= repository.GetBySlotId(slotId) here we get SnackMachine and not slot.
+- In Web based app we don't work with domain object in de-attach mode, thus the lazy loading makes sense, the reverse is true for desktop apps (domain objects are in de-attach mode).